lukateg/strength-age/README.md

 // -- check if endpoints return null instead of throwing an error if data is not there so the QueryState component works fine (somewhere error is necessery)

 DESIGN TASKS IN ORDER FROM MOST IMPORTANTD (FIRST FIX DESIGN THEN ADD SKELETONS):
--- stats on dashboard should be class 1/1 storage used 12/50 ...
 -- redesign test results page
 -- nakon svega ovoga popravljaj loading... i skeletone -- edit section buttons should have beautifull purple design maybe